groboclown/videoplay.dart/README.md

 Many of the text strings in the library are in English.
 These will need to be localized, or at least a localization pattern will be added.

+Limited volume control and querying will be added in future versions.

 ## Authors